List of Mount St. Mary's Mountaineers men's basketball head coaches

 Jim Phelan, the winningest head coach in Mountaineers men's basketball history.

 The following is a list of Mount St. Mary's Mountaineers men's basketball head coaches.
-There have been 22 head coaches of the Mountaineers in their 114-season history.
+There have been 23 head coaches of the Mountaineers in their 114-season history.

-Mount St. Mary's' current head coach is Dan Engelstad.
-He was hired as the Mountaineers' head coach in May 2018, replacing Jamion Christian, who left to become the head coach at Siena.
+Mount St. Mary's' current head coach is Donny Lind.
+He was hired as the Mountaineers' head coach in April, 2024, replacing Dan Engelstad, who left to become an assistant coach at Syracuse University.